Tuple and Sequence operations

 Quoting from docs.python glossary: sequence:

 An iterable which supports efficient element access using integer indices via the __getitem__() special method and defines a __len__() method that returns the length of the sequence.
 Some built-in sequence types are list, str, tuple, and bytes.
-Note that dict also supports __getitem__() and __len__(), but is considered a mapping rather than a sequence because the lookups use arbitrary immutable keys rather than integers.
+Note that dict also supports __getitem__() and __len__(), but is considered a mapping rather than a sequence because the lookups use arbitrary hashable keys rather than integers.

 Partial quote from docs.python glossary: iterable: